bahrus/p-et-alia/README.md

 <summary>Use cases</summary>

 1. If you just need to connect some elements of a mostly static or [server-rendered](https://www.similartech.com/categories/framework) web site, these components provide a light weight way of doing that.
 2. These components allow you to keep code-centric **builds** at bay as much as possible.
 Why is this important?
 Because browsers can process HTML significantly faster than JS.
 That doesn't mean you have to edit HTML files.
-Theoretically, you could edit in JavaScript and benefit from the tooling (type checks, etc), but compile to HTML for optimum performance.
+Theoretically, you could edit in JavaScript and benefit from the tooling (type checks, etc.), but compile to HTML for optimum performance.
 3. Note that [there are](https://www.11ty.io/) some [far more mature](https://www.netlify.com/) [solutions worth exploring](https://jamstack.org/) whose aims match these.
 Some of them build around a framework, like Vue or React, that can glue components together, and that's just ... awesome.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](https://i.imgur.com/rX6XaC1.gif?noredirect)